gwu-libraries/inventory_old/README.md

     Edit the host port number
     Edit your server name (base url)
     Edit the many instances of &lt;path to INV_HOME&gt;.
-Beware: the line for the WSGI Daemon has to references to that path.
+Beware: the line for the WSGI Daemon has two references to that path.

         $ sudo vim /etc/apache2/sites-available/inv